Supported ICs

 Raspberry Pi Direct Connection

-For high-speed scenarios, directly solder Ameba SDIO pins to Raspberry Pi GPIO:
+For high-speed scenarios, directly solder Ameba SDIO pins to Raspberry Pi GPIO.

 ../../_images/connection_with_raspberry_pi.jpg

-WiFi Bridge Device Porting Guide
+Wi-Fi Bridge Porting Guide

 1. Project Configuration

-Execute in project directory (example path: {SDK}/amebaxxx_gcc_project):
+1. Execute in project directory (example path: {SDK}/amebaxxx_gcc_project)

 ./menuconfig.py